tztsai/tztsai.github.io/blog/_posts/2022-05-26-cal-genesis.md

 a=4.0, b=3.0
 ```

-And C said, Let parentheses enclose the scope of a definition: and C saw that it was good.
+And C said, Let parentheses enclose the context of a definition: and C saw that it was good.

 ```
 (a: 2) + (b: a)